 As the incidence of cancer continues to increase steadily among the world population, the available tools for understanding and treating cancer fail to meet our demand for cure.
-Powerful animal models emerge as a valid alternative; here cancer cell biology, cancer evolution and treatment can be studied in an integrated way, leading to better understanding and precision therapies.
-The zebrafish offers a number of advantages for experimental cancer biology, such as its rapid development, tractable genetics, suitability for in vivo imaging and for high throughput chemical screening.
+Powerful animal models emerge as a valid alternative; here, cancer cell biology, cancer evolution and treatment can be studied in an integrated way, leading to better understanding and precision therapies.
+The zebrafish model offers a number of advantages for experimental cancer biology, such as its rapid development, tractable genetics, suitability for in vivo imaging and for high throughput chemical screening.
 Cancer occurs naturally in zebrafish and can be induced with a variety of toxicological, environmental and genetic methods, making this small vertebrate an extraordinary tool in cancer research.
 Indeed, no other models offer the molecular toolbox, the superior imaging capabilities and the discovery power of genetic screens in just one tiny organism.

 Alternative Telomere maintenance mechanisms trigger nucleic acid immune responses in glioblastoma

-Inflammation in myelodysplastic syndrome: models and metabolism
+Uveal melanoma: models and metabolism

 - Maria Caterina Mione, PI

-- Federica Busi, pre-doc
+- Federica Busi, PhD student

 - Maria L. Cayuela, Hospital Universitario, V. De La Arrixaca-IMIB-FFIS, Murcia, Spain